mbuczko/cerber-oauth2-provider/README.md

 ### Roles and permissions

-Although User model contains both roles- and permissions fields they are not interpreted them in any way.
+Although User model contains both roles- and permissions fields they are not interpreted in any way.
 These fields are simply returned for further processing, eg. by custom middleware.

-Please use a [cerber-roles](https://github.com/mbuczko/cerber-roles) to us these fields in more meaningful way.
+Please take a look at [cerber-roles](https://github.com/mbuczko/cerber-roles) to make use of these fields in more meaningful way.

 ### Forms